 To ensure sustainability, we provide training on good archive management practices to young Asmat people, including staff and volunteers.
 Through temporary and traveling exhibitions, we share the fruits of our work with the community, creating a space for reflection and pride in our cultural heritage.

-RESEARCH: Understanding the Asmat from an Internal Perspective
+Research: Understanding the Asmat from an Indigenous Perspective

 Many external programs fail because they lack an understanding of the Asmat’s social and cultural context.